Facilities Located in the Mund College Center

 - Red Lots (including first four rows at Heilman)

 - Summit Street

-Used for identification, the ID card should be carried at all times.
+Used for identification, the ID card should be carried always.
 Failure to show an ID card in response to a request by a College official will result in a judicial/student conduct action.

 Lost or mutilated cards will be replaced at a charge.
-Please protect your card from rubbing against items as that may cause your swipe to not work properly.
+Please protect your card from rubbing against items as that may cause your swipe not to work properly.
 Also, do not punch a hole in your Dutchman OneCard ID or bend your card, as that will immediately disable your proximity chip.
-For assistance with lost or damaged ID cards, contact the Office of Information Technology.
+For assistance with lost or damaged ID cards, contact the IT Solutions Center.
 On withdrawal from the College, the ID card must be returned to the Office of Student Affairs.

 Your ID card is not transferable.
 The transfer or loan of your ID card to another person is in violation of College policy.